ELE495-2425Summer/capstoneproject-malloc-grup-2/README.md

 Raspberry Pi OS 64-bit

 ### - Applications

-- Speech Recognition:
+- Autonomous Vehicle Navigation: The vehicle will be able to detect any obstacles along its path in forward motion.
+- Precise Rotation : The vehicle has an integrated gyroscope sensor module to accurately turn 90 degrees when prompted to turn right or left and 180 degrees when prompted to turn back.
+This integration allows the car to rotate accurately, regardless of the environments parasitic properties.
+- Speech Recognition: The device will check for the users authentication from its enrolled profiles of the project participants' voices.
+If it cannot correlate between the users voice and the profiles', the application will not proceed.
+- Speech-to-Text: Initially, the users prompt will be converted to text via an STT provider for the LLM to process its content into concrete text commands.

+- Natural Language Processing: The LLM(Large Language Model) service
 - Text-to-Speech:
-- Natural Language Processing:
-- Speaker Recognition:
 - Object Detection:
-- User-Friendly GUI:
+- User-Friendly GUI: The collected

 ## Installation
 In any linux-based SBC(Single Board Computer) like a raspberry pi model 3B+